Ansible Role acme_sh¶

 acme_sh__key_length

-Key length in bits of the certificates to issue.
+Key type and length of the certificates to issue.
+RSA:

 Default: